dhyoon1112/datascience_practicalmachinelearning/README.md

 Project for Machine Learning

 The pdf file is the final result.
-It does not show the code for the Boosting algorithm, but it can be seen in the Markdown file.

-The code for Boosting is: set.seed(15000) modFit2 <- train(classe~., data=train, method="gbm")
+HTML File is too large to paste into here.